harness/developer-hub/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci.md

 :::tip Troubleshooting tools

-[Harness AI Copilot](./copilot.md) and [debug mode](/docs/continuous-integration/troubleshoot-ci/debug-mode.md) can help you troubleshoot errors and other issues in Harness CI.
+[AIDA](./aida.md) and [debug mode](/docs/continuous-integration/troubleshoot-ci/debug-mode.md) can help you troubleshoot errors and other issues in Harness CI.

 :::